CodesbyHim/NumPy/README.md

 # Numpy
-Dive into NumPy with collaborative Collab notebooks!
+Dive into NumPy with collaborative Colab notebooks!
 Explore array manipulation, mathematical functions, and more for powerful scientific computing in Python.